alyip98/AngelMortalTelegraf/readme.md

 ```
 You can view this again using `dump`

 Next, let participants know their unique IDs.
 It is fine to publicize all unique IDs.
-Participants will not need to know their `name`.
-For ease of use, it is recommended to release a randomized order list of `participant - ID` pairings, while keeping `name` secret.
+For ease of use, it is recommended to release a (randomized order) list of `participant` and `ID` pairings.
 This ensures anonymity

 ##Resetting data
 `nuke` deletes ALL data (locally, it doesn't delete telegram messages lol).
 You will need to stop and restart the node instance after using nuke.
 This works by deleting the storage file.

 #for users
 ##to start